bogdancondorachi/kirby-table-field/README.md

 # Kirby Table Field
 The table field streamlines the management of structured data in tables, offering a user-friendly interface that simplifies data entry and enhances content creation by making tabular information effortlessly manageable.

-> [!NOTE]
-> This plugin only supports Kirby 4.
-If you are still using Kirby 3, we recommend the previous [table-field](https://github.com/ragi96/table-field) plugin.

 ## Installation

 ### Composer